-During lockdown the office team have shown their understanding of the difficulties a caring role brings by regularly calling the carers and checking if they are ok.
+During the lockdown, the office team have shown their understanding of the difficulties a caring role brings by regularly calling the carers and checking if they are ok.

 “It has been great to talk to an outsider from the house who shows genuine interest and support.”

-Francoise is also appreciative of the careful matching by Mumby’s of her personality with that of her clients.
+Francoise is also appreciative of the careful matching of Mumby’s of her personality with that of her clients.
 She has enjoyed interesting placements that have all been very different.

 When Francoise is ready to retire, she plans to write a book about her crazy and full life.
 We’ll very much look forward to reading it.